-T/TA managed Teacher enters Minor on OneSchool TA completes Minor form and designated TA enters onto OneSchool Teacher enters Major on OneSchool and contacts parents (and enters RTC on SOBS) TA completes Office referral form and DP enters on OneSchool and contacts parents (and enters RTC on SOBS) Office managed Teacher enters Major on OneSchool, refers DP TA completes Office referral form and DP enters on OneSchool DP to determine consequence and contact parents
+1000.0 T/TA managed Teacher/TA enters Minor on OneSchool (where applicable) Teacher to determine consequence, enters Major on OneSchool and contacts parents (and enters RTC on Sharepoint) TA enters Major on OneSchool and refers DP.
+DP to determine consequence and contact parents (and enters RTC on Sharepoint) Office managed Teacher/TA enters Major on OneSchool, refers DP DP to determine consequence and contact parents

 The following table provides a summary of how minor and major behaviours are defined at Eatons Hill State School.
-When responding to behaviour incidents, the staff members concerned determines if the problem behaviour is minor and major, and manages the incident in line with the above flowchart.
+When responding to behaviour incidents, the staff members concerned determines if the problem behaviour is minor and major and manages the incident in line with the above flowchart.